stazay/excel_extractor/README.md

 ````
 ____

+extract_additional_data_to_df() - THIS FUNCTION IS USED TO ADD DATA TO EXISTING ENTRIES IN YOUR DATAFRAME; IT SEARCHES FOR MATCHES OF QUERIED DATA WITHIN THE QUERIED COLUMN OF THE WORKBOOK.
+IT THEN EXTRACTS CORRESPONDING DATA FROM THE DESIRED COLUMNS AND APPENDS IT TO THE DATAFRAME.
 ````
 extract_additional_data_to_df(df, workbook, sheet_index, desired_columns, queried_df_index, queried_column, backups, clean_datetime, check_previous, print_statements)
-THIS FUNCTION IS USED TO ADD DATA TO EXISTING ENTRIES IN YOUR DATAFRAME; IT SEARCHES FOR MATCHES OF QUERIED DATA WITHIN THE QUERIED COLUMN OF THE WORKBOOK.
-IT THEN EXTRACTS CORRESPONDING DATA FROM THE DESIRED COLUMNS AND APPENDS IT TO THE DATAFRAME. df                -- the dataframe being written workbook          -- the workbook being queried sheet_index       -- the worksheet being queried
+df                -- the dataframe being written workbook          -- the workbook being queried sheet_index       -- the worksheet being queried